jaykay12/tech/_posts/2020-9-20-apache-solr.md

 ![solr](../assets/images/SOLR-4.png)

 `Apache Lucene` is Java-based search library.
 Used to index and search voluminous amount of text.
-Basically, we store the index using Lucene & exposes searching on this index through SolR Rest APIs.
+Basically, we store the index using Lucene & exposes searching on this index through Solr Rest APIs.

   - Written by Dough Cutting in 1999